ElvenTools/elven-tools-website/src/docs/elven-tools-workflows.md

 twitterUrl: "https://www.elven.tools/docs/elven-tools-workflows.html"
 ---

-Many possible endpoints on the [Smart Contract](/docs/sc-introduction.html).
+Many possible endpoints on the [NFT Smart Contract](/docs/nft-sc-introduction.html).
 There is also a lot of documentation [here](/docs/jump-start.html) and [there](/docs/cli-introduction.html).
 But how exactly should one work with the Elven Tools?
 Let's see the options and how you could sell and distribute your NFTs.

 ### What we will tackle here